rangari-rani/cdac-projects-fullstack/README.md

 ### 🎨 Frontend Engineering (React)

 - Built responsive, component-based UI for the **Kanban Board** using **ReactJS** and **Tailwind CSS**
-- Applied **HTML5 Drag and Drop API** to manage tasks across columns dynamically
+- A task management tool that visualizes workflow using draggable columns and cards.
-- Focused on clean visual layout and intuitive UX
+- Users can freely move both entire columns and individual tasks to reflect progress and priority.

 ---

 ## 📚 Current Tech Focus

 Building modular, production-grade apps using Spring Boot + ReactJS.

-📌 Visit my pinned repositories to explore how the skills developed during CDAC evolved into independent full-stack projects.
+📌 **Explore my pinned GitHub repositories to see how the skills gained during CDAC evolved into independent full-stack platforms.**

 ---